-As previously outlined, the GNI transmission network includes onshore Scotland, interconnectors and the onshore ROI network and these locations therefore makeup the 'plan area'.
-However, it should be noted that the Capital Investment Proposals detailed in the 2019 NDP relate to the Republic of Ireland only.
+As previously outlined, the GNI transmission network includes onshore Scotland, interconnectors and the onshore ROI network and these locations therefore make up the 'plan area'.
+However, it should be noted that the Capital Investment Proposals detailed in the 2020 NDP relate to the Republic of Ireland only.
 No proposals relate to Northern Ireland or Scotland.

-Thus, the ZoI for the NDP is considered to be the entirety of the island of Ireland, as well as those within 15km of the Republic.
+Thus, the ZoI for the NDP is considered to be the entirety of the island of Ireland, and within 15km of the border of the Republic of Ireland.
 The ZoI is illustrated in Figure 3.1.

 Natura 2000 sites (European sites) are only at risk from significant effects where a source-pathway-receptor link exists between a proposed development and a Natura 2000 site(s).
 This can take the form of a direct effect (e.g. where the proposed development and/or associated construction works are located within the boundary of the Natura 2000 site(s)) or an indirect effect where effects outside of the Natura 2000 site(s) affect ecological receptors within the Natura 2000 site (e.g. effects to water quality which can affect riparian habitats at a distance from the impact source).
-Consideration is therefore given to the source-pathway-receptor linkage and associated risks between the NDP and Natura 2000 sites.
+Consideration is therefore given to the source-pathwayreceptor linkage and associated risks between the NDP and Natura 2000 sites.